kmlasharma/WildCards/README.md

 ## Running DINTO:

-1. Run `docker-compose run dinto` to run our DINTO tests found in `./dinto/main_test.go`
+1. Run `docker-compose run dinto-tests` to run our DINTO tests found in `./dinto/main_test.go`
-2. Run `dinto` to run the project which will output analysis on the dinto file.
+2. Run `docker-compose run dinto` to run the project which will output analysis on the dinto file.

 ## Tearing down the Docker container